Frequently Asked Questions

 Student packet materials are included in this cost.
 Textbooks and supplemental reading materials are at family expense.
 (Currently we use class materials as provided by the teacher with suggested reading list for students.
 Textbooks may be suggested for those students who require a textbook assigned to the course for transcription credit).

 Full tuition is due before the first class begins.
 Early payment secures your student's spot in the class.
 Class sizes will be limited.
-Currently we are limiting class size to 12 students for Policy Debate and 12 students for Speech & Apologetics.
-If interest is shown, we may have ability to expand into more rooms in future years.

 return to top